fatima-alzahraa-hammoud/guardian-grove/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:
+### AI Family Companion: Creating Magical Interactions Through Prompts

 In **Guardian Grove**, we leverage advanced **prompt engineering** to enhance interactions with our AI-powered chatbot.
 Powered by **OpenAI's GPT-4**, the chatbot is designed to provide personalized support for both parents and children.
 Through careful design of input prompts, we ensure the AI understands and responds accurately to the needs of each family member—whether it's offering parenting tips, helping children with age-appropriate tasks, or tracking progress on family goals.